mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

     ![](images/editmhcaks.png)

+    This file consists details of deployments and services in Kubernetes.

 ## Exercise 4: Enable CI and Update Code to Trigger CI-CD

 In this exercise, we will enable the continuous integration trigger to create a new build for each commit to the master branch, and update the code to trigger CI-CD.
 As per instructions mentioned in **mhc-aks.yml** file the required deployments and services will be created in Kubernetes.
-Our application is designed to be deployed with **loadbalancer** in front end and **redis cache** in the back end.
+Our application is designed to be deployed with **load balancer** in front end and **Redis cache** in the back end.

 1. Go to **Builds** under **Build and Release** tab, **Edit** the build definition **AKS**.